nautobot/nautobot/docs/models/dcim/rackrole.md

 # Rack Roles

-Each rack can optionally be assigned a functional role.
+Each rack can optionally be assigned a user-defined functional role.
 For example, you might designate a rack for compute or storage resources, or to house colocated customer devices.
-Rack roles are fully customizable.
+Rack roles are fully customizable and may be color-coded.